-GEMA/HS is the responsible agency for publishing the Plans Standardization and Maintenance Policy.
-The Deputy Director of Emergency Management will oversee the update and maintain this policy as required.
+GEMA/HS is the responsible agency for publishing the Hazard Identification and Risk Assessment.
+The Deputy Director of Emergency Management will oversee the update and maintain this plan as required.
 Appropriate officials in state agencies should recommend changes at any time and provide information periodically as to changes of personnel and available resources.
 All changes will be referred to the GEMA/HS Planning Section Manager.